martinp23/peeksgroup-website/content/publication/andersson-pfascage-2026/index.md

 projects: []
 publishDate: '2026-06-13T05:25:34.583323Z'
 publication_types:
-- '2'
+- 'Journal article'
-abstract: ABSTRACT The removal of perfluoroalkyl substances (PFAS) from water is critical to protect human health and the environment.
+abstract: The removal of perfluoroalkyl substances (PFAS) from water is critical to protect human health and the environment.
 However, removing short-chain PFAS remains a significant challenge, and a molecular-level understanding of their binding is lacking.
 Here, we utilise a metal-organic